 - 1. Inspect the equipment thoroughly. - 2.
-Verify that all cables are installed correctly. - 3.
-Check cable routing to make sure that cables are not damaged or creating a safety hazard - 4.
-Ensure that all equipment is mounted properly and securely.
+Verify again that all cables are installed correctly.

+- 3. Check cable routing to make sure that cables are not damaged or creating a safety hazard. - 4.
+Make sure that all equipment is mounted properly and securely.